 Specialist schools are largely full and councils have found it difficult to create new provision.

 Over the last five years the number of children and young people being educated in specialist schools and colleges have increased by 27 per cent, and now stand at 138,980 pupils.

 Many have to travel long distances, at great expense to councils, often to more costly independent provision, as a result of earlier cuts to specialist services.
 We are now in the second year in which there are more children and young people with EHC plans in such schools than there are in mainstream education.

 Councils have overspent their allocated budgets for children with SEND, known as the High Needs Block, for the last four years.

 This has seen them ‘top up’ budgets with funding from elsewhere such as general schools budgets.
 However this flexibility to transfer funding has now been significantly curtailed by government restrictions, further exacerbating pressures on councils.

 This makes it more difficult to invest in the early support services that can help children and young people integrate into a mainstream education rather than need more expensive specialist support, such as family-based early help services, speech and language therapies, physiotherapy and occupational services and child and adolescent mental health services (CAMHS).

 Councils are now reaching a tipping point

-Whilst it is encouraging that the Government has promised additional funding of £350 million over two years for specialist support and tailored facilities, it is not enough to fill the projected shortfall facing these vital services in England of almost £500 million for 2018/19.
+Whilst it is encouraging that the Government has allocated additional funding of £350 million over two years for specialist support and tailored facilities, it is not enough to fill the projected shortfall facing these vital services in England of £806 million for 2019/20.